Wild Rice and Squash Pilaf Stuffing

 • Salt and Pepper

-How to make Wild Rice Pilaf Stuffing
+How to make Wild Rice Stuffing

 Heat the oven to 400°F and line a large baking pan with parchment paper.
-Peel the butternut squash, remove the seeds and chop into 1/2 inch cubes.
+Peel the butternut squash, remove the seeds, and chop into 1/2-inch cubes.
 Add the squash and onion to a large mixing bowl.
 Drizzle 1 tablespoon oil and season with salt and pepper, then thoroughly mix to coat.

 Bake for 20 minutes, tossing once around the 10-minute mark.
 Add in the walnuts and continue baking for 5 minutes more, or until walnuts are golden and squash starts to show charred bits at the tips and edges.
 While the veggies are roasting, cook rice.